msouff/storageCapacityDR/README.md

 <p>A simple approach was taken when designing the front end part of the app.
 We tried to make as intuitive as possible.
 A help guide is provided in the app in case any of the steps necessary to run the app is not clear enough.
-The application as a one-page website.
-The application can be accessed from Tethys portal as shown in Figure 1 below.
+The application was designed as a one-page website.
+It can be accessed from BYU Tethys portal (http://tethys.byu.edu/) as shown in Figure 1 below.
 A zoomed in image of the buttons used to calculate a potential dam and reservoir volume is shown in Figure 2.
 After running the application successfully, the calculated reservoir will appear on the main map window with the calculated reservoir volume in cubic